MCT-master/mct-master.github.io/README.md

 ### Audio

-Currently, the best way to add an audio player to your blog post is to wrap an `<audio/>` element in a `<figure/` element.
+Currently, the best way to add an audio player to a blog post is to wrap a `<audio/>` element inside a `<figure/` container.

 ```html
 <figure style="float: none">